A New Concept for Makerspace at Tufts University

 - What is the appropriate range of materials versus the related infrastructure requirements and construction costs?

-- How should we balance flexibility with best use of resources?
+- How should we balance flexibility with the best use of resources?

 Solve.
 As the design developed in greater detail, we continued to refine the solution for the evolving realities of the project.
 We always returned to simple diagrams, two-dimensional floor plans, and three-dimensional renderings to help users understand the impact of modifications.
 This part of the process is always iterative.
 We develop a series of potential solutions and determine the best strategy to represent them to the client.
 Then we work with the stakeholders to assess the options presented, select the best fit, and refine it based on their feedback.
 On this project, we went through three major iteration cycles to develop the final concept for the space.